On Air Now

 When did Laura Whitmore have her baby?
 Here's what we know about the Love Island host..

-Laura Whitmore is back on our screens for a brand new series of Love Island.
+Laura Whitmore is back on our screens for a brand new series of Love Island 2022.

-Alongside her husband Iain Stirling, the presenter is back for her second season on the ITV2 reality show.
+Alongside her husband Iain Stirling, the presenter is back for her third season on the ITV2 reality show.

-The 36-year-old was absent from a presenting job on 28 March, with Stacey Dooley having to step in last minute.
+The 37-year-old was absent from a presenting job on 28 March, with Stacey Dooley having to step in last minute.

 This comes after Laura and Iain revealed that they were expecting their first child together back in 2020 by posting a picture of a Guns N Roses babygro on Instagram.